 If you have read this far, you probably have a rough idea of the liquid capsule filling machine.
 Now, let's dive into the manufacturing process.

 To help you learn how to fill gelatin capsules with liquid in a more intuitive way, let's take a specific machine as an example.

-At iPharMachine, we offer an array of liquid capsule filling machines.
+At iPharMachine, we offer an array of best liquid capsule filling machines.
 CapCN-L30 is a state-of-the-art model with the utmost versatility and flexibility.